ono-midori/ono-midori.github.io/techs/clickhouse.md

 When data is inserted in a table, separate data parts are created, and the data in each part is lexicographically sorted by primary key.
 Data belonging to different partitions are separated into different parts.
 In the background, ClickHouse merges data parts for more efficient storage.
 Parts belonging to different partitions are not merged.
 The merge mechanism does not guarantee that all rows with the same primary key will be in the same data part.

 Data parts can be stored in `Wide` or `Compact` format.
 In `Wide` format, each column is stored in a separate file in a filesystem.
-In `Compact` format, all columns in a table are stored in one file. `Compact` format can be used to increase performance of small and frequenct inserts (因为读取的文件更少).
+In `Compact` format, all columns in a table are stored in one file. `Compact` format can be used to increase performance of small and frequent inserts (因为读取的文件更少).
 If the number of bytes in a data part is less than `min_bytes_for_wide_part`, or if the number of rows in a data part is less than `min_rows_for_wide_part`, the part is stored in `Compact` format.
 Otherwise it is stored in `Wide` format.
 If none of these settings is set, data parts are stored in `Wide` format.

 Each data part is logically divided into granules.
 A granule is the smallest indivisible data set that ClickHouse reads when selecting data.
 ClickHouse doesn't split a row or a value, so each granule always contains an integer number of rows.
 The first row of a granule is marked with the value of the primary key for the row.
 For each data part, ClickHouse creates an index file that stores the marks (就是primary keys).
 For each column, whether it's in the primary key or not, ClickHouse also stores the same marks.
 These marks let you find data directly in column files.